-The residency requirement for this program is 25%: 30 of the 120 credits in the degree must be completed at UFV.
+Students must complete at least 25% of the credits required at UFV.
+Therefore, 30 of the 120 credits in the degree must be completed at UFV.
 15 of these credits must be at the upper level.
 Transfer credits and credits earned through prior learning assessment, including course challenge, do not meet this requirement.
 Please see UFV's Credentials policy (64).

 For complete details on courses see the course descriptions section.